Olomouc Law Book

-The Olomouc Law Book or Commemorative Book of Olomouc (shelfmark SOk AO, cod.
-Knihy, 1540) is an illuminated manuscript created for the city of Olomouc around 1430 and currently in the municipal archives.
-Although in the past attributed to the local copyist Václav of Jihlava (1398–1477) or to the illustrator Vaněk, a town councilor in 1435–39, the illumination is more likely the masterwork of a foreign artist.
+The text is Latin and German in Gothic italic script.
+The scribe was Václav of Jihlava, who was active in Olomouc between 1423 and 1446.
+Although the illumination has in the past been attributed to Václav of Jihlava or to the illustrator Vaněk, a town councilor in 1435–39, it is more likely the masterwork of a foreign artist.
 It is in the style of International Gothic with clear Austrian influence.